Purple-PI/PAQA-dataset/README.md

-# AMBIGNQ-CQ

- A proactive conversational Language Model (LLM) is essential for maintaining natural conversations and ensuring answers align with user intent.
-By asking clarifying questions, the LLM bridges gaps in understanding ambiguous queries, leading to more accurate responses.

- Asking relevant and grounded questions remains a challenge.
-In this paper we propose an extension of the AMBIGNQ dataset by providing relevant Clarifying questions.
+# PAQA : Toward ProcAcitive Open-Eetrieval Question Answering
+## Description
+Conversational systems have made significant progress in generating natural language responses.
+However, their potential as conversational search systems is currently limited due to their passive role in the information-seeking process.
+One major limitation is the scarcity of datasets that provide labeled ambiguous questions along with a supporting corpus of documents and relevant clarifying questions.
+This work aims to tackle the challenge of generating pertinent clarifying questions by taking into account the inherent ambiguities present in both user queries and documents.
+To achieve this, we propose PAQA, an extension to the existing AmbigNQ dataset, incorporating clarifying questions.
+We then evaluate various models and assess how passage retrieval impacts ambiguity detection and the generation of clarifying questions.
+By addressing this gap in conversational search systems, we aim to provide additional supervision to enhance their active participation in the information-seeking process and provide users with more accurate results.
+PAQA contains, 12000 annotated question, clarifying questions, answers and annotated documents.

 ![Insert Image](images/emnlpdraw.png)

-## Description

-The primary goal of this repository is to host the dataset introduced in the paper **Generating Grounded Clarifying Questions for Ambiguous Open-domain
-Questions** .
-The dataset aims to provide a valuable resource for addressing the challenge of generating clarifying questions grounded to documents for ambiguous questions in the context of open-domain question answering.

-This dataset aims to provide high-quality labeled examples for training LLM to have relevant pro-active behavior when faced with ambiguous questions.

 ---

 ## Data Description

-The **AMBIGNQ-CQ** dataset is an extension of the **AmbigNQ** dataset ( Min et al., 2020).
+The **PAQA** dataset is an extension of the **AmbigNQ** dataset ( Min et al., 2020).
 AmbigNQ is a question-answering dataset explicitly designed to tackle the complexity of ambiguous questions in an open-domain setting.
 It builds upon the NQ-open dataset (Kwiatkowski et al., 2019) and consists of approximately 14,000 meticulously annotated examples spanning various topics.

 Each example in the dataset is associated with multiple pairs of plausible interpretations along with their corresponding answers: (q1, a1), ..., (qn, an), where n ≥ 1.
 These interpretations are sourced from Wikipedia and offer different angles from which the question can be interpreted.
 The dataset classifies questions as non-ambiguous when n = 1.